FURTHER INFORMATION ABOUT THE WILDINGS OF SHROPSHIRE

 William Arthur WILDING (1850/51-1892) (view on tree)

-Richard [b Ch Stretton 1851, 1st qt] was the eldest son of Richard and Susannah Wilding (or view on tree).
-In 1871 he was a medical student in London and ten years later he had become a Licentiate of King & Queen’s College of Physicians, Ireland & MRCS and was resident in Church Stretton; probate records for his father confirm that Richard was a surgeon in Church Stretton in 1883.
+William [b Ch Stretton 1851, 1st qt] was the eldest son of Richard and Susannah Wilding (or view on tree).
+In 1871 he was a medical student in London and ten years later he had become a Licentiate of King & Queen’s College of Physicians, Ireland & MRCS and was resident in Church Stretton; probate records for his father confirm that William was a surgeon in Church Stretton in 1883.
 He died aged 42 [Cookham, Berks 1892, 3rd qt]

 George Corfield WILDING (1852-1909) (view on tree)